ALFI-lib/alfi-lib.github.io/content/en/docs/splines/cubic/_index.md

 #### IV.
 Parabolic-ends

 "Parabolic-ends" cubic spline is a spline where the boundary segments are quadratic curves or parabolas.\
-This spline is a special case of the "Fixed-third" spline, where the third derivatives at the ends are set to zero.
+It is a special case of the "Fixed-third" spline, where the third derivatives at the ends are set to zero.

 Conditions: $S_1'''(x_1) = 0, \ S_{n-1}'''(x_n) = 0$.